recafe54/aws-python-utils/ielts_prompt/event/event.md

 - I had to baby sit him while my parents and his parents were swimming in the pool,  since he was too scare of water.

 And explain what you did when you were together
-- Reading book for him.
+- teach him to tell the time

 [11.
 Describe a long car journey you went on](https://www.notion.so/11-Describe-a-long-car-journey-you-went-on-55b0dbecbdda4cd5b855afc641b35068?pvs=21)